In Curry and Roosevelt Counties we have committed ourselves to a FOCUS on #YouthSUCCESS.

 - Models aimed at non-traditional students

-- Approaches to making trade class projects better linked to community needs
+- Approaches to making trade class project better linked to community needs

 - Job Interviewing